Ganeev-S/macOS-Live-Wallpaper/README.md

 # Simple Live Wallpaper

-Simple Live Wallpaper is a lightweight macOS menu bar app for turning local videos into live desktop wallpapers.
-It lets you import a video, optionally convert it to HEVC at a chosen frame rate, and keep the selected wallpaper running quietly behind your desktop icons.
+A lightweight macOS menu bar app for turning local videos into live desktop wallpapers.
+It lets you import a video, optionally optimize it, and keep the selected wallpaper running quietly behind your desktop icons.

 ## Features

-- Menu bar workflow with no Dock icon
+- Runs purely in the menu bar
 - Video wallpaper playback across connected displays
 - Import and convert common video formats to HEVC `.mp4`
 - Frame-rate choice during conversion for better power control